cpbscholten/RoboTeam-Twente-Behaviour-Tree-Editor-V2/README.md

   - Verify if a root node exists.
  And supports verifying the additional properties:
   - Verify if there are no unconnected nodes
-  - Verify if decorators and compositors only have one child
+  - Verify if decorators and composites only have one child
   - Verify if trees follow the Strategy -> Tactic -> Role structure
   - Verify if the `ROLE` property is inherited properly
 - Settings menu
 The application supports adjusting the location of the log file, json trees and node type csv files.
-It also supports adjusting the default size of id's generated for new nodes and if roles should be updated automatically.
+It also supports adjusting the default size of ids generated for new nodes and if roles should be updated automatically.
 The settings menu can be opened from the menu bar or with the shortcut `Ctrl+Alt+S`
 - Editing multiple tree files at once:
 The editor supports editing multiple tree files at once.
 Switching between tree files can be done using the menubar, which will also show which files have unsaved changes.
 - Multiple tree views:
 The editor supports multiple views.
 The main view (`F1`), with simple nodes.
-The info view (`F2`), which also shows all attributes and properties of nodes and 4 heatmap views (successes (`F6`), waiting (`F7`), running (`F8`), failure (`F9`)).
-The heatmaps can be used in combination with the simulator script (run main.py with argument `--heatmap-demo`), the simulator simulator made by andrei: [GitHub](https://github.com/cjcr-andrei/rtt_data_snooper) or the simulator of the RoboTeam: [GitHub](https://github.com/RoboTeamTwente/grSim/commits/master)
+The info view (`F2`), which also shows all attributes and properties of nodes and 4 heatmap views (success (`F6`), waiting (`F7`), running (`F8`), failure (`F9`)).
+The heatmaps can be used in combination with the simulator script (run main.py with argument `--heatmap-demo`), or the message spoofer or listener made by Andrei: [GitHub](https://github.com/cjcr-andrei/rtt_data_snooper)
 - Auto updating roles (experimental):
 The roles can be updated automatically in trees.
 This setting is disabled by default as it currently is not updated to the view of the current tree, which could cause issues.
 Use at your own risk.